TapPay/tappay-android-example/README.md

 TPDSetup.initInstance(getApplicationContext(),
                 Constants.APP_ID, Constants.APP_KEY, TPDServerType.Sandbox);
 ```
-3. Add below intent-filter to an Activity for receiving Atome Result with App Link in AndroidManifest.xml and set launch mode to "SingleTask"
+3. Add below intent-filter to an Activity for receiving Pi-Wallet Result with App Link in AndroidManifest.xml and set launch mode to "SingleTask"

 For example :
 ``` xml